OS2offdig/governance_report_template/docs/Getting_started.md

 # Getting Started

-*Welcome to our OS2 project!
+*Welcome to OS2!
 We appreciate your interest in contributing.
 This guide outlines how you can get involved and make a positive impact.*